400 Level English

 M. Litwack

-What, if anything, is useful about saying "no"?
-In this advanced seminar, we will address this question by undertaking an intensive study of the politics, ethics, poetics, and limits of refusal.
-Inquiring into the practice of refusal in its multiple forms and avatars, we will draw together a range of texts from the Bible and ancient tragedy to contemporary philosophical, theoretical, and psychoanalytic writings, also engaging a bit of experimental media along the way.
-In so doing, we'll ask: What possibilities open up--and shut down--when we refuse to compromise, cooperate, or show up to the negotiating table?
-Is refusal an inherently conservative project in its resistance to transformation (think: the refusal to change or be educated, to "improve" or "develop," to move or move on), or do such refusals in fact obstruct efforts to conserve symbolic and political-economic order?
+What, if anything, is useful about saying “no”?
+In this advanced seminar, we will address this question by undertaking an intensive study of the politics, ethics, aesthetics, and limits of refusal.
+Inquiring into the practice of refusal in its multiple forms and avatars, we’ll read theoretical and philosophical writings, psychoanalytic criticism, and political manifestos and communiqués, also engaging a bit of experimental media along the way.
+In so doing, we’ll ask: What possibilities open up–and shut down–when we refuse to compromise, cooperate, or show up to the negotiating table?
+Is refusal an inherently conservative project in its resistance to transformation (think: the refusal to change or be educated, to “improve” or “develop,” to move or move on), or do such refusals in fact obstruct efforts to conserve the present order of things?
 How does refusal bind and unbind social relations?
-When someone refuses the law, does this suggest that they follow another order of law--let's call it the law of refusal--and, if this is the case, how should we account for such a law's jurisdiction and one's responsibility, right, or duty to it?
-Must refusal's insistent negativity secretly double as an affirmation or already presuppose a prior, more originary affirmation?
-That is, to crib from the writer Anne Boyer, must every "no" always also announce a "hell yeah" to something otherwise, to something else, and even when we refuse to respond to another's address is our very act of refusal still occasioned by a recognition of--a saying "yes" to--the other's call?
-What's the relationship between "refuse" as verb or activity and "refuse" as noun (e.g., waste, lumpen, shit, that which is worthless or useless)?
-Indeed, should refusal even be considered an activity or, alternatively, does it mark the cessation of activity (as in, say, a Shabbat, a breakdown, or a work stoppage)?
+What’s the relationship between “refuse” as verb or activity and “refuse” as noun (waste, lumpen, shit, that which is worthless or useless)?
+Indeed, should refusal even be considered an activity or, alternatively, does it mark the cessation of activity?

 ENGL 465 Lec B1: Studies in Gender & Sexualities